monum/gsoc-2023/index.md

 In 2010, our office launched the City of Boston's [311 app](https://311.boston.gov/) (one of the first in the nation).
 The app allows residents to report an array on non-emergency issues (such as potholes) with their smartphones.
 Historically, the app has only been offered in English, and we have done some of the preliminary work to provide it in other languages.
 This is a very important issue to address, since up to 33% of the city does not speak English.

-[Inspired by the City of San José](https://medium.com/swlh/better-language-translation-through-machine-learning-everything-i-wish-i-knew-6-months-ago-8fa212fb1731), our Google Summer of Code contributor for 2022 created an API-accessible service that improves the translation of text from residents reporting issues through the 311 app.
-The translation service was based on a custom, trained model using vocabulary frequently associated with City services.
+[Inspired by the City of San José](https://medium.com/swlh/better-language-translation-through-machine-learning-everything-i-wish-i-knew-6-months-ago-8fa212fb1731), our Google Summer of Code contributor for 2022 created a machine learning model that improves the translation of text from residents reporting issues through the 311 app.
+The model was based on a custom, trained model using vocabulary frequently associated with City services.
 Their progress can be found here:

 [github.com/monum/311-translation](https://github.com/monum/311-translation)

-The translation service works well, but still needs improvement for the languages initially tested, namely Spanish and Vietnamese.
-Moreover, the translation service does not address the following languages used by Boston's residents:
+The machine learning model works well, but still needs improvement for the languages initially tested, namely Spanish and Vietnamese.
+We also want to make the translation model accessible via a web-service API.
+Finally, the translation service does not address the following languages used by Boston's residents:

 - Simplified Chinese
 - Haitian Creole